 Users want websites that are easy to read and provide the answers to their questions.
 And users have lots of different questions, right?
-So, by creating content that is conversational, quick to read, and a one-stop-shop for all the answers, you’re on the right track to ranking for both traditional search and for voice search.
+So, by creating content that is conversational, quick to read, and in a one-stop-shop for all the answers, you’re on the right track to ranking for both traditional search and for voice search.

-Think about it—if you use your voice to ask Siri what structured data is, you don’t want some five-minute rambling explanation.
+Think about it—if you use your voice to ask Siri what structured data is, you don’t want some 5-minute rambling explanation.
 When you converse with Siri, you want her giving you quick, concise, relevant answers—so to get on the good side of voice search, make sure your own website includes user-friendly content.

 Give Them What They Want

 Getting in good with Google so your brand ranks well for voice search, at the most basic level, simply entails imagining what the voice search user wants and then meeting that need through your website.